Nine-volt battery: Technical specifications

-Testing and charging
+Testing

-Battery chargers are devices that charge batteries, some of which may also be able to charge nine-volt batteries.
-Whether a charger can charge the battery depends largely on the dimensions of the battery and internal chemistry (I.E., disposable batteries cannot be charged).

 Testing a nine-volt battery can be done using a multi-meter by probing the voltage across the two terminals.
 The voltage measured by the multi-meter can then be used to roughly assess the charge of the battery.

 If the positive and negative terminals of the battery are close enough, licking a nine-volt battery can be a quick test to check if a battery has any charge left.
 A tingling sensation can be felt across the tongue depending on the voltage of the battery; The higher the current flowing through the tongue the more intense the tingling sensation.
 Although largely safe, some people may find the tingling sensation unpleasant.

 Lithium

-Lithium 9-volt batteries are rechargable high-energy-density batteries.
+Lithium 9-volt batteries are rechargeable high-energy-density batteries.
 In the PP3 size they are typically rated at 0.8–1.2 Ah (e.g. >1.2 Ah @ 900 ohms to 5.4 V @ 23 °C for one type), about twice the capacity of alkaline batteries.
 Some manufacturers claim the energy density can be five times that of alkaline.
 Common applications for lithium nine-volt batteries are smoke and carbon monoxide detectors.